 A. Ginger is great for acid reflux because of its anti-inflammatory properties.
 Buying ginger in its purest form is the best way to incorporate it for acid reflux and heartburn relief.
 Take fresh ginger slices, steep them in boiling water, and make yourself a cup of tea.
 Don’t be tempted to add lemon, as this acid could counteract the pain-fighting remedy.

 - Q. Does drinking water help acid reflux ?

-A. Drinking a copious amount of water during meals can help dilute the stomach acid formed during digestion.
+A. Drinking a copious amount of water during meals could help dilute the stomach acid formed during digestion.
 By watering down the stomach contents, you are also speeding up the digestion process.
-If heartburn has already started to occur, drinking water can push the acid down that may have pushed up into the esophagus.
+If heartburn has already started to occur, drinking water could push the acid down that may have pushed up into the esophagus.